Sunday, October 19, 2008

 Before their intership ended.
 I gave them a few tips on preparing for their interviews.
 I'm sharing the same tips here, in hopes, it may be helpful to other designers just starting out.

-+ Be prepared for the interview - Wear your best clothes: dress, dress shirt, tie, shoes, etc. Be confident, if not, act like you're.
++ Be Prepared For The Interview - Wear your best clothes: dress, dress shirt, tie, shoes, etc. Be confident, if not, act like you're.
 Do research on the company before the interview, Google (what they specialize in, what they are about).

-+ Brand yourself - Let employers see you as a brand/product, a total package.
++ Brand Yourself - Let employers see you as a brand/product, a total package.
 Everything should look similar: resume, business cards, leave behind and your portfolio pages.

 + Resume - Don't clutter your resume.
 It should be designed but not overly designed.
 Make sure it's simple and easy to access your information.